Installation view of graduating exhibition:

-Knight studied her BA Fine Art Painting at Chelsea College of Art and design 2005.
-She was selected as the runner up for the Marmite Prize for Painting 2010 as well as being selected for ‘Artist of the Day’ Flowers Central on Cork Street 2010 by her professor Mo Throp.
-She is a regular participant at London's prestigous Art Car Boot Fair
+Selected as runner up for the Marmite Prize for Painting 2010 as well as being selected for ‘Artist of the Day’ Flowers Central on Cork Street 2010 by professor Mo Throp.
+She is a regular participant at London's prestigious Art Car Boot Fair.